Ranga-Auaha-Ako/crowd-captions-backend/README.md

 Everything should download and configure automatically.
 Confirm things are working by visiting http://localhost:8000/.
 If you see "received on port: 8000", you're good to go.

+If you'd like to run this detached from your current terminal, just use `docker-compose up -d` instead.

-**Note: if you at any point change the package.json or need to rebuild, use `docker-compse rm` to remove it, before running `docker-compose up` again.**
+**Note: if you at any point change the package.json or if you need (or want) to rebuild from scratch, use `docker-compose down -v --rmi all` to remove everything, before running `docker-compose up` again.**

 ## Testing the project